Sam Cannon Personal Injury Lawyer Facebook Pixel

 9. Call your own automobile insurance company to report the crash.

-10. Consult with an attorney to ensure that your legal rights are adequately protected.
+10. Consult with a Fort Collins Motorcycle Accident Lawyer to ensure that your legal rights are adequately protected.

 An automobile insurance company will take a close look at the steps that you take and fail to take in the aftermath of a motorcycle accident to determine if you are eligible for financial benefits.